agussomacal/presentations/2025 - Becanson - MomentumNGD/pages/s01_outline.md

 2. **What is momentum and when we may need it?**
 3. **How to combine momentum and natural gradient.**
     * Two toy examples
-    * Two less toy examples
+    * Three less toy examples

 <br>
 <br>